NVIDIA/JAX-Toolbox/docs/triage.md

 be used to help determine if a test failure was due to a change in (t5x or pax) or further-up, e.g., in (Jax or CUDA).
 This workflow is not the end-all, and further investigation is usually needed, but this automates the investigation of questions like "what state of library X works with Jax at state Y?"

-__Note__: There is also a utility, [triage](../.github/triage/triage), which can be used for more granular bisection of failures in specific tests.
-Run it with `--help` for usage instructions.
-Given a test expression that can be run inside the nightly containers (*e.g.* `test-jax.sh jet_test_gpu`), it first identifies the nightly container where the failure first appeared, and second attributes the failure to a specific commit of JAX or XLA.
+__Note__: There is also a [triage tool](triage-tool.md), which can be used for more granular bisection of failures in specific tests.
+Given a test expression that can be run inside the nightl containers (*e.g.* `test-jax.sh jet_test_gpu`), it first identifies the nightl container where the failure first appeared, and second attributes the failure to a specific commit of JAX or XLA.

 ## Algorithm
 The pseudocode for the triaging algorithm is as follows: